-This document sets out the standards of proficiency for radiographers.
+Introduction This document sets out the standards of proficiency for radiographers.
 These standards set out safe and effective practice in the professions we regulate.
 They are the threshold standards we consider necessary to protect members of the public.
 They set out what any applicant to our Register must know, understand and be able to do by the time they have applied for registration.
 Once on the Register, professionals must meet those standards of proficiency which relate to the areas in which they work.
 We also expect registrants to keep to the HCPC standards of conduct, performance and ethics and standards for continuing professional development.
 We publish these in separate documents, which you can find on our website.
 The standards of proficiency in this document include both generic elements, which apply to all our registrants, and profession-specific elements, which are relevant to registrants belonging to one of the professions we currently regulate.

-- The standards that apply to all professions are written in bold text. - The profession-specific standards are written in plain text. - The standards that apply only to diagnostic or therapeutic radiographers have their own headings, and are written in blue text.
+The standards that apply to all professions are written in bold text.
+The profession-specific standards are written in plain text.